jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 <p>So we are saying that that event in itself doesn&#39;t show the Congress understood
 that the Fourteenth Amendment was to permit segregation in the schools of this nation.
 Then we turn to the action of the states. </p>
-<p>MR. JUSTICE FRANKFURTER: Before you do that, Mr. Attorney General, I suppose you would say that the action since 1871 is too ex post facto
+<p><b>MR. JUSTICE FRANKFURTER</b>: Before you do that, Mr. Attorney General, I suppose you would say that the action since 1871 is too ex post facto
 to be relevant. </p>
-<p>MR. RANKIN: Very largely, Your Honor.
+<p><b>MR. RANKIN</b>: Very largely, Your Honor.
 It all is removed from the scene.
 Changes
 have occurred in Congress over the years.
 The framers were not participants in most of that action, and the Fourteenth Amendment was not involved in those questions. </p>
-<p>MR. JUSTICE FRANKFURTER: But it could in any event be involved; but I think,
+<p><b>MR. JUSTICE FRANKFURTER</b>: But it could in any event be involved; but I think,
 so far as any inference is to be drawn from what Congress did or did not do, the early legislation, you put to one side for the reason that you have given.
 That would be significant because Congress was then contemporaneous; it was the same Congress about the